kiruthikasaravanan3010-tech/Vehicle-Service-Booking-System/README.md

-# Vehicle-Service-Booking-System
-The Vehicle Service Booking System is a menu-driven application developed using C to manage service appointments for vehicles. .
-The system allows users to add new service bookings, view all scheduled bookings, update service details or status, and cancel bookings when required.
+# Vehicle Service Booking System using C

+## Description
+This is a menu-driven C program to manage vehicle service bookings.
+It allows users to book, view, search, update, and cancel bookings.

+## Features
+- Book new service
+- Display all bookings
+- Search booking by ID or customer name
+- Update booking details
+- Cancel booking

+## Technologies Used
+- C Programming
+- File Handling